 The store Blend Jet is a perfect example of this.
 Their store and product are named after their portable blender.
 This gives the perception to many shoppers that this is their product and they created it.

-Check out a website called Squad Help for a very effective AI-powered business name generator if you’re having trouble coming up with a name, it will give you a heap of store name suggestions.
+Check out a website called Brand Crowd for a very effective AI-powered business name generator if you’re having trouble coming up with a name, it will give you a heap of store name suggestions.

 Step 9.
 Branding your Store